gocraft/work/README.md

 ### Workers and WorkerPools

 * WorkerPools provide the public API of gocraft/work.
-  * You can attach jobs and middlware to them.
+  * You can attach jobs and middleware to them.
   * You can start and stop them.
   * Based on their concurrency setting, they'll spin up N worker goroutines.
 * Each worker is run in a goroutine.
 It will get a job from redis, run it, get the next job, etc.